Updated April 2022

 - Participants must use a handkerchief or similar or step 3 metres or more off the track when needing to spit, blow snot or expel other bodily fluids during the race

-- While out on the course, participants must keep a 2 metre distance between themselves and other participants not from their bubble.
+- While out on the course, participants must be aware of social distancing between themselves and other participants.
 This includes making space for others to overtake by moving off the track and overtaking others in a respectful way, not charging past as in non-COVID times.
 Common courtesy is the best practice here

 - We recommend that runners consider that their immune system may be compromised after the event due to prolonged or intensive activity and should take appropriate precaution